-DISPOSITIONS

-\$1.5B @ 17.5x

-ACQUISITIONS
+DISPOSITIONS ACQUISITIONS \$1.5B@17.5x \$1.9B@13.1x

-\$1.9B @ 13.1x

-Disposition multiples are calculated as the ratio between the sales price (plus estimated avoided capital expenditures over the five years following the disposition dates) and 2019 EBITDA for 2020-2022 dispositions or TTM EBITDA from the disposition date for the 2023 disposition.
-For 2021 - 2023 dispositions, combined estimated avoided capital expenditures over the five years following the disposition dates totaled \$473 million.
-The 2021 - 2023 disposition net income multiple is 34x.
-Acquisition multiples are based on 2019 operations except for Baker's Cay Resort Key Largo, which is based on 2021 forecast operations at acquisition, as the property was under renovation and closed for part of 2019; The Laura Hotel which is based on estimated normalized results that assume results are in-line with the 2019 results of comparable Houston properties, as the property was under renovation and brand in 2021; Alila Ventana Big Sur which is based on 2021 forecast operations at acquisition as the property was under renovation for part of 2019; The Alida, Savannah, which adjusts 2019 results for construction disruption to the surrounding Plant Riverside District and for initial ramp-up of hotel operations; and the Four Seasons Resort and Residences Jackson Hole, which is based on 2022 forecast results at acquisition.
+1) Disposition multiples are calculated as the ratio between the sales price (plus estimated avoided capital expenditures over the five years following the disposition dates) and 2019 EBITDA for 2020-2022 dispositions or TTM EBITDA for mthe disposition dates for the 2023 disposition.
+For 2021 - 2023 dispositions, combined estimated avoided capital expenditures over the five years following the disposition dates totaled 5473 million.
+The 2021 - 2023 disposition net income multiples as 4x.
+Acquisition multiples are based on 2019 operations except for Baker's Cay Resort Key Largo, which is based on 2021 forecast operations at acquisition, as the property was under renovation and closed for part of 2019; The Laura Hotel which is based on 2021 forecast operations at acquisition as the property was re-opened with a new manager and brand in 2021; Alila Ventana Big Sur which is based on 2021 forecast operations, and the Four Seasons Resort and Residences Jackson Hole, which is based on 2022 forecast results at acquisition.
 Acquisition EBITDA includes an upward adjustment of \$13 million to reflect normalized operations for both The Laura Hotel and The Alida, Savannah.
 The 2021 - 2023 acquisition net income multiple is 23x.
 See Reconciliations and Supplemental Information for reconciliations.